 Award-Winning Canadian Playwright | Diversity Expert

-Trey Anthony was the first Canadian black woman to have her own program on a prime-time Canadian network.
-Based on her ground-breaking play of the same name, ‘da Kink in My Hair was a television hit and put her on the map as a mentor and role model.
-Trey’s infectious energy, humour, and determination inspires audiences to go after ― and achieve ― their dreams.
+Trey Anthony is a visionary creator, comedian, television writer, and award-winning playwright of international significance.
+The first African Canadian woman to have her own program on a primetime Canadian network, she is the writer of the critically acclaimed hit play and television show ’Da Kink In My Hair, which put her on the map as a mentor and role model.
+Anthony’s infectious energy, humour, and determination inspires audiences to go after ― and achieve ― their dreams.

 ‘Da Kink in my Hair debuted at the Toronto Fringe Festival and went on to run at the Princess of Wales Theatre, and in theatres in New York, San Diego, and London.
 It was named one of the top ten plays in Canadian theatrical history and was nominated for a Dora Award, the Canadian equivalent of the Tony Awards.
 Anthony’s new daring and thought-provoking work, How Black Mothers Say I Love You, was recently shortlisted at Sundance and optioned for a feature film to be directed by acclaimed director, Clement Virgo.
 Anthony also recently finished writing the first season of Ambitions, for the Oprah Winfrey Network, Lionsgate, and Will Packer Media.